-- 1. Check that both the ICE-OFF-WASH rocker switch and the COMPRESSOR ON-OFF toggle switch are in the OFF position. - 2.
-Switch on the electrical power.
-Electrical power must be supplied to the ice machine for 4 hours before starting the compressor for the first time.
+1. Check that the ICE-OFF-WASH rocker switch and the Compressor ON-OFF switch are in the OFF position.

+2. Switch on the electrical power.
+Electrical power must be supplied to the ice machine for 12 hours before starting the compressor for the first time.

-The crankcase heater will now heat the compressor's oil.
+The crankcase heater will now warm up the compressor's oil.
 The oil is warmed to evaporate any refrigerant that may have collected in it.
 If there is refrigerant in the oil when the compressor starts, the oil will foam and will not lubricate the compressor properly, shortening its life.

-Do NOT start the compressor for the first time unless the dome of the compressor is warm.
+Do not start the compressor for the first time unless the dome of the compressor is warm.

-Start Up
+Start Up:

-- 1. Remove front panels by removing screws at the base and pulling out. - 2.
-Remove two screws and the control box cover. - 3.
-OPEN the water supply line shut off valve. - 4.
-Open the "king" valve on the receiver. - 5.
-Inside the control box is the shaft of the timer and switch assembly.
-Rotate the shaft of the timer clockwise until the actuator arm on the microswitch drops off outer cam into cam slot.
-See "Front View of Timer". - 6.
-Move the ICE-OFF-WASH to the ICE position. - 7.
-Check the water fill cycle: For several minutes the inlet water valve will be open and water will flow into the reservoir.
-Near the end of the fill cycle water should be draining thru the reservoir drain.
+1. Remove front panel(s) by removing screws at the base and pulling out.

+- 2. Remove two screws and the control box cover. - 3.
+OPEN the water supply line shut off valve.. - 4.
+Open the "king" valve on the receiver.

+5. Inside the control box is the shaft of the timer and the switch assembly.
+Rotate the shaft of the timer and switch assembly clockwise until the actuator arm on the microswitch drops off outer cam into cam slot.
+See "Front View of Timer".

+6. Move the ICE-OFF-WASH to the ICE position.

+7. Check the water fill cycle: For several minutes the inlet water valve will be open and water will flow into the reservoir.
+Near the end of the fill cycle, water should be overflowing the reservoir and draining thru the reservoir drain.
 If at the end of the fill cycle the reservoir is not full, repeat step 5.